-Poor quality or insufficient sleep may cause fatigue, but having sound sleeping habits can make a big difference.
+Poor quality or insufficient sleep may cause fatigue or tiredness, but having sound sleeping habits can make a big difference.
 If you don’t currently have good sleeping habits, try the following methods to help you gradually develop them:

 - Set a goal – Decide to go to bed at a certain time each night.
 Calculate the hours needed to achieve the recommended seven to eight hours of sleep.
 Be consistent and make sure your alarm goes off at the same time every morning.